 Grassroots Arts Program :: Guidelines for Application

-Please note: The online form will not allow you to save your work and return to it later, or move forward in the application until all fields have been completed.
-We realize this is challenging, so we’ve provided a reference copy of the full application for your planning purposes at http://tinyurl.com/y7xz3odu
+Please note: The online form will not allow you to move forward in the application until all fields have been completed.
+We realize this is challenging, so we’ve provided LAST YEAR’S VERSION of the full application for your planning purposes here.

 If you have questions about your application, please email us at grants (at) chathamartscouncil (dot) org.

 Who may apply?

 To be eligible, your organization must be able to answer YES to all of the following questions: